codewars/docs/content/languages/python/authoring/index.md

 #### Decorated functions

-To create and present test output, the Python testing framework uses parameters of `describe` and `it` decorators, and ignores actual names of decorated functions.
+To create and present test output, the Python testing framework uses parameters of `@test.describe` and `@test.it` decorators, and ignores actual names of decorated functions.
 Since the names are often redundant with titles of `describe` or `it` sections, they can be replaced with some placeholder name, for example, `_`:

 ```python
 @test.describe('Fixed tests')